igorwaw/web-advent/content/_index.md

 comments: false
 ---

-[Advent of Code](https://adventofcode.com/) is a serious of programming puzzles published every December since 2015.
+[Advent of Code](https://adventofcode.com/) is a series of programming puzzles published every December since 2015.
 Every day, from 1st to 25th, you'll get a 2-part programming challenge.
 It's a great way to improve your programming skills, maybe learn a new language or new tricks in the one you already know.
 Each year the challenges start simple, but after a few days they become, well, challenging.
 What's important it's they are quite fun - unlike other programming puzzles I tried in the past, they don't focus too much on maths and theoretical CS, and they are linked by a story.

 ## Editions